 Do the prep work ahead of time

 Sometimes I just do the prep work for dinner in the morning.
 Fruit or veggie chopping, gathering ingredients, make the stir fry sauce, cook the chicken for a salad, etc..
 Then I throw it all together right before dinner.

 You could also do your prep work for the whole week on one day.
 I recently tried Hello Fresh, which gave me the idea to spend Sunday afternoons meal prepping.You could even just copy those meal-delivery services for a fraction of the price.

-- Pick a few recipes from Hello Fresh.
-(Click ‘recipes’ on the top left of their website.)
+Click ‘recipes’ on the top left of their website.
 They’re simple, but unique.
 Every meal we tried from them was AMAZING.
 (If you want to try Hello Fresh, here’s an affiliate link to give you a $40 off… might as well try it for one week because that’s a heck of a cheap week of dinners!)

-- Print recipes for the week and magnet them to your fridge.
+Print recipes for the week ahead of time.

-- Order the ingredients from your favorite local grocery store that does online pickup or delivery.
+Order the ingredients from your favorite local grocery store that does online pickup or delivery.
+(I LOVE Walmart Pickup!!)